 Employer One Survey

-This year our goal is to have 350 completed surveys!
-Help us celebrate our 20th Anniversary by taking 20 minutes (or less for some employers) to complete the survey.
-The EmployerOne Survey will be live from January 2 - 31, 2018.
+This year our goal is to have 300 completed surveys!
+The EmployerOne Survey will be live until January 31, 2018.

 For more information on the survey please contact Viktor Cicman at 905-521-5777 ext.
 16 or by email: firstname.lastname@example.org

 Results for the 2017 EmployerOne Survey were released earlier this year

 Check out the report to find out the latest information from local employers on:

 - Employment Outlook

 - Fewer employers stated that they are hiring this year.
 This can be an indication of an economy that is slowing down.

 - Small businesess are more likely to recruit through unsolicited resumes and word of mouth as opposed to online mediums.

 - Social media is gaining popularity as a recruitment method with 35% of employers using it.